maxhayne/distributed-file-system/README.md

 https://user-images.githubusercontent.com/32202629/168397869-c92b4b98-2dd0-4b68-bc77-178a8076c3d8.mp4

 In this demo, I again use the 'osx.sh' script.
 But this time, I use *./osx.sh c erasure* to start the *Client* in **erasure coding** mode, which creates nine shards for every chunk of the file.
 I then store, retrieve, and delete a file called 'small', which can be seen in the project directory in the upper right terminal.
 Next, I store a file called 'medium', but delete all of the shards on *ChunkServer* one before I attempt to retrieve it.
 Despite the missing shards, the retrieval is still successful, and when I navigate back to the 'server1' directory, the missing shards have been replaced.
 I then delete 'medium' and close the program.

+Note that the look of the statistics reported by the *Controller* have changed between the two demos.
+This demo is slightly more recent, and I've changed the code slightly.